The Importance of the Intestinal Mucosal Barrieir

 Butyrate - A Key Product from Fiber Fermentation

-Prepare to be amazed by the multiple jobs this compound has in our bodies.
+Prepare to be amazed by butyrate's multiple roles in our bodies.

-If you're worried about blood sugar or insulin resistance, here's some good news: butyrate is here to help.
+If you're worried about blood sugar or insulin resistance, some good news: Butyrate is here to help.
 Research has demonstrated that it can enhance insulin sensitivity and maintain blood sugar levels in control.

 Nourishing Your Gut with Butyrate-Producing Foods